 Countries have become diverse in terms of population more than ever.
 Immigrants of different race and culture can now be found in different corners of the world.
 As a result, demand for garment and apparel have become varied in terms of taste and styles.

-This is when the right type of clothing businesses step in and the best of these products are most of the time not made in America.
+This is when the right type of clothing line step in and the best of these products are most of the time not made in America.
 They may not tend to dominate the market, but they surely have a target audience which they can cater to.

-Garment manufacturing, wholesale clothing supply or private label clothing companies require a big capital to start up.
+Garment manufacturing, wholesale clothing supply or white label clothing companies require a big capital to start up.
 Traditional funding options, like business loans, credit lines, or investors used to be the only options for business financing.
 Crowdfunding has made it possible to validate business ideas in advance.

 Most crowdfunding business ideas are new, unique and most especially foreign for people to be interested and help fund for the business.
 A big percentage of crowdfunded projects which are wholesaler clothing supply businesses are actually outsourced and imported from foreign countries.